dojonorth/planet-survey-akka/README.md

 *Oh dear, and everything was going so well...
 Something went wrong while we were scanning the next batch of planets.
 Now Starship Command is left waiting indefinitely for a response that will never come.
 We need to improve our protocols to avoid this situation.*

 * Before thinking about making the test pass, look at the series of events that happened in the console.
 After scanning the errant planet, the En Prise still managed to continue its journey.
 Note though that it moved from *Starship Command* to the next planet along!
 The reason was Akka's default error handling strategy is to throw away the message that caused the exception, recreate the actor (hidden within the ActorRefwhich remains the same) and the process the next message.
 Hence, the En Prise moving from Starship Command - it was really a different ship that continued - all new ships start out at Starship Command.
-* Override the En Prise's *preRestart* method to send an SOS with the name of the failing planet to Starship command.
+* Override the En Prise's *preRestart* method to send an SOS with the name of the failing planet to Starship Command.
 See [here](http://doc.akka.io/docs/akka/current/scala/actors.html#Actor_API) for the method signature (make sure to call 'super.preRestart(reason, message)' at the end of the override behaviour - It shouldn't matter in this case, but it's good practice).
 * For now, have StarshipCommand assume that if there was someone there to blow up the En Prise, then it probably means that the planet was occupied, so assume that by default.

 Notes: